Tractatus Theologico-Politicus: Scriptural interpretation

-Spinoza was not only the real father of modern metaphysics and moral and political philosophy, but also of the so-called higher criticism of the Bible.
+Spinoza was not only the father of modern metaphysics, moral philosophy, and political philosophy, but also of so-called higher criticism of the Hebrew Bible.
 He was particularly attuned to the idea of interpretation; he felt that all organized religion was simply the institutionalized defense of particular interpretations.
-He rejected in its entirety the view that Moses composed the first five books of the Bible, called the Pentateuch by Christians or Torah by Jews.
-He provided an analysis of the structure of the Bible which demonstrated that it was essentially a compiled text with many different authors and diverse origins; in his view, it was not "revealed" all at once.
+He rejected in its entirety the assumption of Mosaic authorship of the first five books of the Hebrew Bible, called the Pentateuch in Christianity and the Torah in Judaism.
+He provided an analysis of the structure of the Hebrew Bible, which demonstrated that it was essentially a compiled text with many different authors and diverse origins; in his view, it was not "revealed" all at once.

-His Tractatus Theologico-Politicus undertook to show that Scriptures properly understood gave no authority for the militant intolerance of the clergy who sought to stifle all dissent by the use of force.
-To achieve his object, Spinoza had to show what is meant by a proper understanding of the Bible, which gave him occasion to apply criticism to the Bible.
-His approach stood in stark contrast to contemporaries like John Bunyan, Manasseh ben Israel, and militant clerics.
-Spinoza, who permitted no supernatural rival to Nature and no rival authority to the civil government of the state, rejected also all claims that Biblical literature should be treated in a manner entirely different from that in which any other document is treated that claims to be historical.
-His contention that the Bible "is in parts imperfect, corrupt, erroneous, and inconsistent with itself, and that we possess but fragments of it" roused great storm at the time, and was mainly responsible for his evil repute for a century at least.
+His Tractatus Theologico-Politicus undertook to show that Jewish scripture, properly understood, gave no authority for the militant intolerance of the clergy, which sought to stifle all dissent by the use of force.
+To achieve his objective, Spinoza had to show what a proper understanding of the Bible means, which gave him the occasion to apply criticism to the Bible.
+His approach stood in stark contrast to contemporaries such as John Bunyan, Manasseh ben Israel, and militant clerics.
+Spinoza, who permitted no supernatural rival to Nature and no rival authority to the civil government of the state, rejected also all claims that biblical texts should be treated in a manner entirely different from that in which any other document is treated that claims to be historical.
+His contention that the Bible "is in parts imperfect, corrupt, erroneous, and inconsistent with itself, and that we possess but fragments of it" roused a great storm at the time, and was mainly responsible for his evil repute for a century at least.
 Nevertheless, many have gradually adopted his views, agreeing with him that the real "word of God", or true religion, is not something written in books but "inscribed on the heart and mind of man".
-Many scholars and ministers of religion now praise Spinoza's services in the correct interpretation of Scripture as a document of first rate importance in the progressive development of human thought and conduct.
+Many scholars and religious leaders now praise Spinoza's services in correctly interpreting scripture as a document of first-rate importance in the progressive development of human thought and conduct.